floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_advanced.md

 The basic principle of the migration is that Search Guard will prefer to use the `.searchguard` index over the `searchguard` index as soon as it finds it.

-You can use the `sgctl special move-sg-index` command to achive this goal.
+You can use the `sgctl special move-sg-index` command to achieve this goal.
 The command does the following:

 - Copy the contents of the `searchguard` index to the new `.searchguard` index
 - Validate that configuration can be successfully loaded from the new index